weix21/PDA_project/README.md

 threatened the victims’ life.
 Therefore, a FI outbreak could burden local public health system and cause numerous economics loss.
 Therefore, developing a reliable forecasting tool for FI outbreaks was in high demand which could enhance the ability of public health department to make a quick response to a potential outbreak.
-We developed two time series models - Seasonal ARIMA and GLM-based time series regressions model - to capture the periodicity in FI pathogens' activities and implemented food sources information to improve FI outbreak predictions.
+We developed two time series models: Seasonal ARIMA and GLM-based time series regressions model, to capture the periodicity in FI pathogens' activities and implemented food sources information to improve FI outbreak predictions.

 ### Data